 3.6.3.
 Slicing lists#

 to extract one element from a list.
 Sometimes, we need to extract not only one element, but a sub-list containing multiple elements.
-For instance, we may want to keep a certain portion of a list and discard the rest.
+For instance, we may want to retain a certain portion of a list and discard the rest.
 This is done using slicing.

 Note